How to Increase Engagement on Twitter in 2026 (15 Tips)

 You can read about RafflePress’s actions in the documentation.
 Or, if you’d like to give it a try, get your copy of RafflePress here.

-The best part?
-Your website visitors can like, retweet, and reply to tweets in your feed while staying on your site.
+If you want to show your Twitter feed on your site too, Custom Twitter Feeds Pro from Smash Balloon lets you embed your Twitter feed anywhere on your WordPress site.
+Your website visitors can then like, retweet, and reply to tweets in your feed while staying on your site.

 If your tweets don’t grab attention or spark interest, they’ll disappear fast.
 These content-focused tips help you create tweets that stop the scroll and get engagement.